 About the Author

 Bestselling and award-winning author Andrew Avner graduated with honors from New York University’s Tisch School of the Arts with a Bachelor of Fine Arts in Film and Television.
 After working in Manhattan with Academy Award-winning producer David Brown, Avner relocated to Los Angeles to develop his own original material.
-He’s currently writing and producing short films for The Walt Disney Company, including subsidiaries Pixar, Marvel, and Lucasfilm.
+He’s written, directed, and produced short films for The Walt Disney Company, including subsidiaries Pixar, Marvel, and Lucasfilm.
 Bicoastal between California and New Jersey, he’s currently penning his next novel.
-He lives in West Hollywood, California.

 “A charming and engaging fantasy with characters readers will love and a strong positive message.”